RarelyCharlie/rarelycharlie.github.io/_howto/taglist.md

  - "Please remove: " followed by one or more tags
  - "Please remove everyone."

 `*` When adding a lot of tags, take care to ensure that they are all correct.
 The service does not validate them.
 Extra spaces, other unexpected characters, or missing @-signs can prevent the update from being processed in the way you expect.
+Using the separate [Clean up a taglist](https://rarelycharlie.github.io/howto/taglist-cleanup) service before adding a lot of tags is *very strongly recommended*.

 For any other maintenance requirements, to suggest a new feature, or to report a problem, please send a message (PM) to the service owner, [@RarelyCharlie](https://www.7cups.com/@RarelyCharlie).